nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Attended a presentation session on web accessibility.
 I was aware there are standards out there providing guidance to make sites, services, products, and software accessible, but I wasn't aware just how far along those resources have come.
 Check out the W3C for details about the WCAG (Web Content Accessibility Guidelines) at all stages during the software development process.
 Doing so will bring the site/service/product closer to compliance, but the main point is to design for *inclusivity*.

 Saw presentations by Javascript Full Stack developers and they were using a package called [inquirer](https://www.npmjs.com/package/inquirer).
 It is a command-line interface for Node.js.
 They were using it to administratively update database entries, and manage services running on their backend infrastructures.
 This could be useful in future Node and Express projects!
+Turns out the class was instructed to do their projects *without any graphical user interface at all*, and use AWS Services for CRUD, authentication and authorization, and build custom API servers to manage their data calls.
+They all did really well!

+Went through the java-code-challenges repository to review properties, methods, traversals, and algorithmic complexities.
+There were a couple of errors, some points that needed refinement, and some reference links that needed to be updated, so I did that.
+Having that repository with all of the documentation included seems to be a good idea as I am able to easily review the information and refresh it in my mind.
+This actually raises my interest in coding, so it might be good to do these reviews earlier in the day so I can take advantage of that coding desire.

 ## Thursday 20-Oct-2022